ekera/quaspy/docs/utils/timeout/Timeout.md

 - [<code>is_indefinite(self)</code>](Timeout/is_indefinite.md)

-  Returns True if the timeout in indefinite, False otherwise.
+  Returns True if the timeout is indefinite, False otherwise.

 - [<code>parse(timeout)</code>](Timeout/parse.md)